jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ### Unix and the BSD Family Distros

 While Linux was exploding in the mid 1990s the AT&T lawsuit against BSD had been settled and work could resume of the BSD forks of Unix.
-Unfortunately the BSD code splintered into 3 then 4 main distros pulling the already thin developer group that hadn't shifted to Linux development, even thinner.
-BSD is not Linux and technically not Unix but function in a vary similar manner.
+The BSD code splintered into 3, then 4 main distros pulling the already thin developer pool that hadn't shifted to Linux development, even thinner.
+BSD is not Linux and technically not Unix but functions in a vary similar manner to Unix.

 #### FreeBSD